We know you’ve noticed it…

 First is the competition.
 Fewer pages post during off-peak times, so you have fewer posts to compete against.

-I’d rather reach a large portion of a small audience than a small portion of a large audience.
+We’d rather reach a large portion of a small audience than a small portion of a large audience.

 Secondly, just because you’re not posting during the peak time doesn’t mean your post won’t be visible at that time.

 Posting before the peak time gives your initial small audience the chance to interact with your post.
 This gives your post the chance to get a higher score in the algorithm.

 With this momentum, it’s more likely that your post will have a high enough score to top news feeds of users during the peak time.

 2. Followers love one type of content in particular